ayazmdaslam/studygroupfinder/README.md

 📚 Study Group Finder

-📌 Project Description
+## Project Description

 Study Group Finder is a web-based application that helps students connect with each other by creating, joining, and interacting in study groups.
 It includes authentication, group management, and real-time chat functionality.

-⚙️ Technologies Used
+## Technologies Used:

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Node.js
+- Node.js
-Express.js
+- Express.js
-Socket.io
+- Socket.io

-📋 Prerequisites
+## Prerequisites:

 Make sure you have installed:

-Node.js
+- Node.js
-npm
+- npm
-Git
+- Git

-🚀 Installation Steps
+## Installation Steps:

 1. Clone the repository:
 git clone https://github.com/ayazmdaslam/studygroupfinder.git